WebauthnWorks/CTAP2.1-Migration-Guide/Authenticator/AuthenticatorBioEnrollment.md

 **EnrollBegin (0x01)**
 - To enroll a fingerprint, platform calls EnrollBegin (0x01).
 - Upon success, authenticator returns response including number of remainingSamples to capture.
-- Platform then will continue prompting user to capture remaining samples.
+- Platform then will continue prompting user to capture remaining samples and send EnrollCaptureNextSample (0x02) command to Authenticator.
 Authenticator subtracts 1 from remainingSamples each response, until remainingSamples is 0.

 ```
-subCommand = 01
+subCommand: 0x01
 subCommandParams = {
-	0x03: 10000 // 10000ms timeout as arbitrary example
+	0x03: 10000 // arbitrary example, ms
 }
 ENCODED: a103192710 (TODO verify values)